President of Germany (1919–1945): Removal and succession

 The Weimar Constitution did not provide for a vice presidency.
 Article 51 stated that if the president died or left office prematurely, a successor would be elected.
 During a temporary vacancy, the powers and functions of the presidency passed to the chancellor.
-A December 1932 constitutional amendment made the president of the Reichsgericht (Germany's highest civil and criminal court) the interim president.
+A December 1932 constitutional amendment made the president of the (Germany's highest civil and criminal court) the interim president.

 Under Article 43, the president could be removed from office prematurely by a popular referendum initiated by the Reichstag.
 To require such a referendum, the Reichstag had to pass a motion supported by at least two-thirds of votes cast in the chamber.
 If the proposal was rejected by voters, the president would be deemed to have been re-elected and the Reichstag would be dissolved.

 The Reichstag had authority (Article 59) to impeach the president before the State Court for the German Reich, the court which handled disputes between state bodies.
 The Reichstag could only do so on a charge of wilfully violating German law.
 The move to impeach had to be supported by a two-thirds majority of the Reichstag members at a meeting with at least two-thirds of the members present.